-Under the terms of the Pooling and Servicing Agreement, Citibank is responsible for securities administration, which includes pool performance calculations, distribution calculations and the preparation of monthly distribution reports.
-An analyst will also be responsible for the timely delivery of reports to the administration unit for processing all cashflow items.
-As certificate administrator, Citibank is also responsible for the preparation and filing of all REMIC tax returns on behalf of the issuing entity.
-In the past three years, Citibank has not made material changes to the policies and procedures of its securities administration services for commercial mortgage-backed securities.
+Under the terms of the Pooling and Servicing Agreement, U.S. Bank is responsible for securities administration, which includes pool performance calculations, distribution calculations and the preparation of monthly distribution reports.
+The distribution reports will be reviewed by an analyst and then by a supervisor using a transaction-specific review spreadsheet.
+Any corrections identified by the supervisor will be corrected by the analyst and reviewed by the supervisor.
+The supervisor also will be responsible for the timely delivery of reports to the administration unit for processing all cashflow items.
+As securities administrator, U.S. Bank is also responsible for the preparation and filing of all REMIC tax returns on behalf of the issuing entity.
+In the past three years, the securities administrator has not made material changes to the policies and procedures of its securities administration services for commercial mortgage backed securities.